Reclaimed Water May Be One of the Biggest Focuses of Wastewater in 2019

 As water reuse grows in popularity, it’s starting to get more high-level attention.
 The U.S. Environmental Protection Agency recently announced that it is developing a Water Reuse Action Plan.
 The EPA will work with the water sector, as well as federal and state government agencies, to develop and implement the plan.
 The agency is scheduled to release a draft of the program for public review in September.

 Advantages of Using Reclaimed Water

 Recycling water has many potential benefits that make it a popular water supply strategy.
-Because it makes it easier to conserve, it is an ideal solution for times when water is scarce, such as during droughts.
+Because it makes water easier to conserve, recycling is an ideal solution for water scarcity.
 It can also help ensure people get the water they need.

 Whether there is a drought or not, reusing water is environmentally beneficial because it alleviates some pressure on freshwater sources and natural systems.
 It can also help to prevent pollution by reducing the amount of wastewater that gets released into the environment.
 This is important because today, an estimated 80 percent of wastewater gets discharged into natural systems without treatment.

 Reusing water can be more cost-effective than even traditional options, especially for companies that can use the same water multiple times with minimal treatment.
 According to Bluefield Research, reclaimed water supplies now cost an average of $3.60 per 1,000 gallons in the United States.
 Traditional water sources cost an average of $3.90 per 1,000 gallons, while water from seawater desalination plants costs an average of $5.15 per 1,000 gallons.

 Barriers to Reclaimed Water Use